tangdaoyuan/instagram-tornado/README.md

 --location          Scrapes the specified instagram location-id for media.

---search-location   Search for locations by name.
+--search-location   Search for a location by name.
 Useful for determining the location-id of
                     a specific place.

 ```